tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 ### Instructor Notes

-* Students should honestly evaluate their partners' performance as well as their own performance via the [grading rubric](Activities/02-Ins_Intro_to_Partner_Interviews/Solved/PeerTechnicalInterviewRubric.xlsx).
+* Students should provide honest evaluations of their own performance, as well as their partners, via the [grading rubric](Activities/02-Ins_Intro_to_Partner_Interviews/Solved/PeerTechnicalInterviewRubric.xlsx).

 * Students should systematically apply the problem-solving guidelines with each problem; they can deviate once they've internalized the format, but *not* before.

-* Since the only difference between workshops is the selection of interview questions, Instructors are provided a single Time Tracker and abbreviated Lesson Plan.
+* Since the only difference between workshops is the selection of interview questions, instructors are provided with a Time Tracker and abbreviated lesson plan.

 * Review the interview questions for the workshop ahead of time.
 These are available in the [Interview Questions](Activities/README.md) repository.
 You will need one question for each 30 minute interview — partners will *not* work on the same interview problems successively.